KislakCenter/digital-beehive/pages/riley.md

 And one entry is especially worth noting because of Pastorius's part in the 1688 Philadelphia Friends Meeting's protest against slavery : "John Hepburn's Essay to prove the unlawfulness of making slaves of men ...
 1715.
 Out of this I collected chiefly into my theological tracts ..." (p.
 57 (115A]).

-This Beehive list of books——a complicated one and somewhat difficult to transcribe and identify~-can, I hope, provide a little more insight into the life of this early and important settler in Pennsylvania.
+This Beehive list of books——a complicated one and somewhat difficult to transcribe and identify–-can, I hope, provide a little more insight into the life of this early and important settler in Pennsylvania.

-NOTES
+#### NOTES

 [^1]: The principal sources for the life of Pastorius are: Marion Dexter Learned, _The Life pf Francis Daniel Pastorius, The Founder of Germantown_, Philadelphia, 1908; Marianne S. Wokeck, "Francis Daniel Pastorius," in _Lawmaking and Legislators in Pennsylvania, A Biographical Dictionary_, Philadelphia, University of Pennsylvania Press, 1991, I: 586-590; and De Ella Toms, “The international and literary background of Francis Daniel Pastorius," Ph.D. dissertation, Northwestern University, 1953.